carpentries/instructor-training/episodes/08-motivation.md

 *   Tell learners they are rubbish because they use Excel and/or Word, don't modularize their code, etc.
-*   Repeatedly make digs about Windows and praise Linux, e.g., say that the former is for amateurs.
+*   Say negative things about Windows and praise Linux, e.g., say that the former is for amateurs.
 *   Criticize GUI applications (and by implication their users) and describe command-line tools as the One True Way.
+*   Talk contemptuously or with scorn about any tool.
+Regardless of its shortcomings, many of your learners may be using that tool.
+    Convincing someone to change their practices is much harder when they think you disdain them.
 *   Dive into complex or detailed technical discussion with the one or two people in the audience who clearly don't actually need to be there.